 In the coming academic year, the Library looks forward to the replacement of the carpets and drapes.
 These are in poor condition, and their replacement will enhance the overall Library and college environment, increasing retention and recruitment in the college.
-In conjunction with these projects, construction will be necessary, and the Library has suggested three construction projects: a wall to separate the ID card picture taking area, the expansion of the library's Information Literacy Lab, and the construction of a permanent home for the South East Queens Music Archives.
+In conjunction with these projects, construction will be necessary, and the Library has suggested several construction projects: a wall to separate the ID card picture taking area, the expansion of the library's Information Literacy Lab, the construction of a ready reference section of the Library, and the construction of a permanent home for the South East Queens Music Archives.